 From what I can tell, they don't take this automatically out of your account.
 Once you receive an invoice from them, you have to pay it by the 15th of the next month.

-#2 – Artfire
+4 – Artfire

 Artfire is another popular handmade marketplace that I have also bought things from and continue to hear good things about.
 In addition to buying handmade items, Artfire is also a great place to shop for crafting supplies.

 This fee is typically about $20 a month, but sometimes they have special offers and promotions going on that allow you to get a cheaper per month rate.

 Your customers can pay you with ProPay, Paypal, or Amazon Payments.

-Hyena Cart is another big marketplace for handmade items.
+IndieCart is another big marketplace for handmade items.
 You can sell earth, child, and family friendly items there.
 While selling handmade items is encouraged, you can also sell manufactured items that you no longer need or want.

-Hyena Cart doesn't charge for listing items, but you do have to pay $5 a month for your store.
+IndieCart doesn't charge for listing items, but you do have to pay $5 a month for your store.
 However, this fee only applies if your store is active.

 Overall, a very nice, easy to navigate site with lots of items.

-Go here to learn more about selling on Hyena Cart.
+Go here to learn more about selling on IndieCart.

 8 – GLC Craft Mall

+GLC Craft Mall allows you to open up your own arts and crafts store within their site.
 If you would like to open up a craft store at GLC Craft Mall, you must have a Paypal account so that you can receive payments when your items sell.

 Go here to learn more about selling crafts at GLC Craft Mall.